 Salvador Brotons was born in Barcelona into a family of musicians.
 He studied flute with his father and continued his musical studies at the Barcelona Music Conservatory where he earned advanced degrees in flute, composition and conducting.
 In 1985 he won a Fulbright scholarship and moved to the US where he obtained a doctorate in music from the “Florida State University”

-Many of his works have been published and recorded inseveral CDs in Europe and in the US for labels such as Naxos, EMI, Auvidis, Naxos, Albany Records, Keys, Harmonia Mundi, RNE, etc.
+Many of his works have been published and various CDs have been recorded in Europe and in the US for labels such as Naxos, EMI, Auvidis, Albany Records, Keys, Harmonia Mundi, RNE, etc.

-In Spain he has been the music director and conductor of the Orquestra Simfònica de les Illes Balears “Ciutat de Palma” (1997-2001, 2009-2013) and the Orquestra Sinfónica del Vallés (1997-2002).
-Also in the US he has been the conductor and music director of the Vancouver Symphony Orchestra (Washington State) since 1991 in front of which he has received the “Arts Council” award by the Clark County and the city of Vancouver and the Kiwanis Rose Award (2005).
-At present he is the conductor of the Barcelona Symphonic Band.
+In Spain he has been the music director and conductor of the Orquestra Simfònica de les Illes Balears “Ciutat de Palma” (1997-2001, 2009-2013) and the Orquestra Sinfónica del Vallés (1997-2002) and the Barcelona Symphonic Band (2007-2018).
+In the US he has been the conductor and music director of the Vancouver Symphony Orchestra (Washington State) since 1991 with which he received the “Arts Council” award by the Clark County and the city of Vancouver, and the Kiwanis Rose Award (2005).